-3.4 Products of Factors and Log-Normal Distributions
+3.4 Products of factors and log-normal distributions

 Although the CLT involves a sum, it isn't essential that the quantity of interest break down into a sum.
-Since the logarithm of a product of factors is the sum of the logarithms of the factors, it may suffice for the quantity to be a product of factors.
-If X is an infinite product of random variables and the logarithms of those variables are appropriately distributed (e.g., satisfy the Lindeberg condition), then log(X) is normally distributed, and X is log-normally distributed.
-If the variance of a log-normal distribution is small compared to its mean, the log-normal distribution is very similar to a normal distribution (Figure 3).
+As the logarithm of a product of factors is the sum of the logarithms of the factors, it may suffice for the quantity to be a product of factors.
+If X is an infinite product of random variables and the logarithms of those variables are appropriately distributed (for example, satisfy the Lindeberg condition), then log(X) is normally distributed, and X is log-normally distributed.
+If the variance of a log-normal distribution is small compared with its mean, the log-normal distribution is very similar to a normal distribution (Figure 3).
 So if one can show that a quantity is approximately log-normally distributed, then that may suffice to show that it is approximately normally distributed.